shoeffner/mthesis/src/conclusion.md

 points within the boundaries of those screens.
 This bias is visualized in
 @fig:predictionsiTracker, which is a $\log \log$ visualization of the estimated gaze points on the Pexels and the BioID dataset.
 Of course as discussed in
-@sec:gaze-point-estimation-1 a high amount of people are looking directly into the camera, which of course leads to a natural aggregation around the top middle area of the image, directly below the camera.
+@sec:head-point-estimation-1 a high proportion of people are looking directly into the camera, which of course leads to a natural aggregation around the top middle area of the image, directly below the camera.
 Still only very few points can be observed outside the boundaries of an iPhone or iPad screen in relation